-While TCC applicant teams can include many types of partners, either the Lead Applicant or one of the Co-Applicants must be a relevant public agency, such as a city government, county government, or regional government.
+While TCC applicant teams can include many types of partners, either the Lead Applicant or one of the Co-Applicants must be a relevant public agency, such as a county government, regional government, or city government.
+For unincorporated communities, a county government is a required partner for TCC Implementation Grants and a recommended partner for other TCC grant types.

-- Any Applicant whose Project Area crosses municipal boundaries, federally recognized tribal territory boundaries, or similarly relevant jurisdictional boundaries must have the support of the relevant public agency for each portion of the Project Area. - If Lead Applicant is a public agency, they must provide evidence of a passed formal resolution in the TCC Proposal that includes an authorization to apply for and accept a TCC Grant, and authority to execute all related documents if awarded. - If the public agency is a Co-applicant, then the Applicant must provide a letter of support from the public agency that demonstrates the agency's support for the TCC Proposal and commits the agency to its proposed role in the Proposal.
+- In some cases, particularly for Planning Grants, the most relevant agency may instead be a transportation agency, Community Services District, regional air quality district, or another public agency. - Any Applicant whose Planning/Project Area crosses municipal boundaries, federally recognized tribal territory boundaries, or similarly relevant jurisdictional boundaries must have the support of the relevant public agency for each portion of the Planning/Project Area. - If Lead Applicant is a public agency, they must provide evidence of a passed formal resolution in the TCC Proposal that includes an authorization to apply for and accept a TCC Grant, and authority to execute all related documents if awarded. - If the public agency is a Co-applicant, then the Applicant must provide a letter of support from the public agency that demonstrates the agency's support for the TCC Proposal and commits the agency to its proposed role in the Proposal.